PCSO: Mother facing murder charges after 2 kids found dead in Superior

 Share Article

-SUPERIOR, AZ - The mother of two young children is facing murder charges after the kids were found dead in a vehicle in Superior on Monday night.
+SUPERIOR, Ariz. - The mother of two young children is facing murder charges after the kids were found dead in a vehicle in Superior on Monday night.

 The Pinal County Sheriff's Office said detectives were called to the home near Richard Avenue and Palo Verde Drive around 11:15 p.m. after a 10-month-old and a 2-year-old were found dead in a car outside.
 Both children were found strapped in their car seats when officials arrived.